shaikwasef/paymentpage/README.md

  ### `npm start`

 ## Technologies and Libraries used <a name = "technologies_used"></a>
-React-JS , Redux , React-router , Material-ui , HTML , css.
+React-JS , Redux , React-router , Material-ui , HTML , CSS.